Bat Yam, PA, United States

-In addition to music, Assaf works as a translator of poetry.
-His translations have been published in “Nifl’ata, an Anthology of LGBT Poetry,” and in the poetry journal “Ho!, Literary Magazine”.
-These publications include translations of the works of Michelangelo Buonarroti, Ugo Foscolo, Corrado Govoni, Giuseppe Ungaretti, Giulio Cesare Cortese, Georg Trakl, Kadia Molodowsky, and Leib Naidus.
+In addition to music, Benraf works as a translator of poetry.
+His translations have been published in “Nifl’ata, an Anthology of LGBT Poetry,” and in the poetry journal “Ho!, Literary Magazine” (published by HaKibbutz HaMeuchad).
+These publications include translations of the works of Ungaretti, Foscolo, Michelangelo, Govoni, Cortese, Molodowsky, Naidus, and Trakl.